Azure/bicep/docs/experimental/publish-provider-command.md

 # Using the `publish-provider` command (Experimental!)

 ## What is it?
-The publish provider command allows you to **publish** provider types to a registry of your choice.
+The publish provider command allows you to **publish** providers to a registry of your choice.
 Simply specify a file and the registry provider reference.

 ## Using
 `bicep publish-provider` \<file> --target \<ref>